 Keep the air indoors clean and fresh with these simple non-toxic steps to purify your home with minimal effort.

 With smog, pollutants, dust, and so many harmful substances in the air, it’s unsurprising that the air we breathe isn’t particularly fresh — especially indoors, where the pollution levels can be as much as five times the levels outside.
-“Indoor air is not as healthy as we may think,” says Michael Rubino, founder of HomeCleanse and chairman of Change the Air Foundation.
+“Indoor air is not as healthy as we may think,” according to Michael Rubino, founder of HomeCleanse and chairman of Change the Air Foundation.

 One of the most essential elements to keeping the indoor air clean, according to Rubino, is ensuring your HVAC system is free from mold, dust, and other pollutants.
 “The push for net-zero energy efficiency has led to more tightly built buildings with minimal airflow between indoor and outdoor environments,” Rubino told Cnet.
 “The result is that most contaminants that make their way inside the building will remain until they are actively removed.”